rutherford-nj/www.rutherfordboronj.com/upcoming-events/bikerides.md

 **2024 Family Bike Rides - All rides start from Rutherford Police HQ**

-Due to the extreme heat forecast, the Tuesday July 16 bike ride is cancelled

-Tuesday Aug 20 6:30pm - CANCELLED

 Tuesday Sept 17 6:00pm (earlier start due to sunset at 7:01pm)

 Join the Green Team for family friendly Bicycle rides around town as part of the  Mayor’s Wellness Campaign.
 Each ride will be a short (app.
 2 mile) loop beginning and ending at the same location.